Email Processing in Lua

 Overridden metamethods:

-__concat is a function that performs joining IpAddress to a string;
+__concat is a function that joins IpAddress to a string;

 __eq is a function that checks the equality of two IpAddress;